Understanding and Managing Golden Retriever Puppy Diarrhea

 Preventing Overeating/ Overfeeding

-Overfeeding or overfeeding your puppy can result in overeating and diarrhea.
+Overfeeding your puppy can result in overeating and diarrhea.
 Maintain a consistent feeding schedule and avoid giving too many treats.

 Following these guidelines can help your Golden Retriever puppy avoid diarrhea and keep them healthy and happy.